matrix-org/synapse/docs/message_retention_policies.md

 [MSC1763](https://github.com/matrix-org/matrix-doc/blob/matthew/msc1763/proposals/1763-configurable-retention-periods.md),
 and allow server and room admins to configure how long messages should be kept in a homeserver's database before being purged from it.
+**Please note that, as this feature isn't part of the Matrix specification yet, this implementation is to be considered as experimental.**

 A message retention policy is mainly defined by its `max_lifetime` parameter, which defines how long a message can be kept around after